venkatesanappu123/Implementation-of-On-Policy-Monte-Carlo-Control-using-Gymnasium/README.md

 ## Inference

-The agent initially performs more exploration because the epsilon value starts at `1.0`.
-As the number of training episodes increases, epsilon decreases toward the minimum value of `0.05`.
+At the beginning, the agent explores a lot because the epsilon value is high (1.0).
+Over time, epsilon gradually reduces until it reaches a minimum of 0.05, so the agent starts exploring less and exploiting more.

-The Monte Carlo algorithm calculates the return from complete episodes and uses these returns to update the Q-values.
+The Monte Carlo method learns by observing complete episodes and calculating the total return, which is then used to update the Q-values.

-The learned Q-table represents the estimated value of taking each action in every state.
-The state-value function is obtained by selecting the maximum Q-value for each state.
+The Q-table stores the expected rewards for each action in every state.
+From this, the state-value can be found by choosing the highest Q-value for each state.

-The epsilon-greedy policy allows the agent to explore different actions initially and gradually exploit the actions that provide higher estimated returns.
+The epsilon-greedy strategy helps balance exploration and exploitation—trying new actions at first, then focusing on the best actions later.

-The learning curve shows the change in the average reward as the number of training episodes increases.
+The learning curve represents how the agent’s average reward improves (or changes) as training progresses over multiple episodes.

 ---
 ---